nuclio/nuclio/docs/concepts/architecture.md

 ### Processor architecture

-nuclio's unique processor architecture is aimed at maximizing function performance and providing abstractions and portability across a wide set of platforms, event sources, and data services.
+Nuclio's unique processor architecture is aimed at maximizing function performance and providing abstractions and portability across a wide set of platforms, event sources, and data services.

 ![function processor](/docs/assets/images/function-processor.png)